zahsa/age-and-gender-detection/README.md

 # age-and-gender-detection
-Using a database of faces, we train a ResNet for gender detection and age estimation
+Using a VGG Face dataset, we train a ResNet for gender detection and age estimation